danfinkel/python/api_queries/README.md

-queries to open source apis
+Queries to open source apis